anon560096/NIPS18-VertexSparsification/README.md

 # NIPS18experiments
-temp repo with a mirror of what to host on a separate public id (to anonymize things)

-Code for experiments were written in C++.
+Code for experiments were written in C++ and Julia.

+Data files are in the folder data/.

+Running C++ code:

-They are in the file ExperimentsAll.cpp.
+The code is in the file ExperimentsAll.cpp.

 Compile with flags: